Boards of Appeal

-The Board to which the case is allocated may pass cases to a Single Member, legally qualified, where the decision closes the proceedings following an agreement between the parties, fixes the amount of costs, only concerns the admissibility of the appeal, or is related to an appeal against decisions of the examiner taken according to Article 7 of the European Union trade mark Regulation and the Board confirms that decision (see Decision 2014-3 of 26 May 2014 of the Presidium of the Boards Of Appeal).
+The Board to which the case is allocated may pass cases to a Single Member, legally qualified, inter alia, where the decision closes the proceedings following a withdrawal, rejection, surrender or cancellation of the contested or the earlier mark, fixes the amount of costs, only concerns the admissibility of the appeal, or is related to an appeal against decisions of the examiner taken according to Article 7 of the European Union trade mark Regulation and the Board confirms that decision (see Article 36 EUTMDR) .

-The Boards of Appeal are governed by Commission Regulation (EC) No 216/96 of 5 February 1996, as amended by Regulation (EC) No 2082/2004, laying down the rules of procedure of the Boards of Appeal.
-The consolidated version of the Regulation applies to the administration of appeals under both Trade Mark and Design Regulations.
+The Boards of Appeal are governed by the EUTMDR.
+It applies to the administration of appeals under both Trade Mark and Design Regulations.

 The Presidium is responsible for the rules and organisation of the Boards of Appeal, including the allocation of Members to the specific Boards and the specification of rules for the allocation of cases to the Boards.
 It is composed of the President of the Boards of Appeal, who chairs it, as well as the Chairpersons of the Boards and Members elected for each calendar year by all the Members of the Boards (excluding the President and the chairpersons of the Boards of Appeal).